camunda/camunda-docs/docs/reference/announcements.md

 ## Camunda 8.6

-Release date: 8th of Oct 2024
+Scheduled release date: 8th of Oct 2024

-End of maintenance: 14th of April 2026
+Scheduled end of maintenance: 14th of April 2026

 ### Changes in supported environments